BonggeunJeon/visualizing-algorithms/manim-tech-visuals/README.md

 This repository is both a study tool and a portfolio.

+🔒 Why Animations Instead of Code?

+Due to code security and confidentiality restrictions in the hospital environment where part of my research is conducted, I am not allowed to upload project source code or certain implementation details publicly.

+To still communicate my understanding and demonstrate my work, I use Manim animations to visually explain:

+    - Models I analyzed
+    - Pipelines I implemented
+    - Frameworks I worked with
+    - Concepts from restricted codebases

+These animations serve as a safe and effective way to showcase my technical reasoning, understanding of algorithms, and ability to translate research into working systems—without exposing sensitive code.

 🤝 Contact

 If you're interested in collaboration or research topics: